shlienlab/raccoon/docs/tutorial_MNIST.rst

 The :code:`dim` parameter sets the dimensionality of the target space.
 As we go towards less and less dimensions, we start introducing artefacts (tears and deformations) in the embedding, but the cost to identify the clusters and compute the objective function also decreases, making the calculations more efficient.
 When chosing this parameter one should weight accuracy against cost.
 Here, for demonstration purposes we chose to reduce our space to only two dimensions.
-This also allows us to chose :code:`metricC='euclidean'` as the metric for the clusters identification and speed up considerably the calculations.
+This also allows us to chose :code:`metric_clu='euclidean'` as the metric for the clusters identification and speed up considerably the calculations.
 When working with higher dimensions, metrics that handle >2 dimensions better (e.g. :code:`'cosine'` distance) should be used instead.
-:code:`metricM` sets the metric used for the non-linear dimensionality reduction step and should be left as by default unless you really know what you are doing.
+:code:`metric_map` sets the metric used for the non-linear dimensionality reduction step and should be left as by default unless you really know what you are doing.
 .. add plot to show

 *Note*: When working with higher-dimensionality embedding, the library will keep producing two-dimensional plots to help with visual inspection of the results if the plotting